gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 ---
 ## Many-to-Many

-Continuing our example, let's create a many-to-many relationship between ads and categories.
+Continuing our example, let's create a many-to-many relationship between posts and categories.

 The mapping would look like the following: